haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-nanobody-antigen/index.md

 that binds to an nanobody is called **epitope**.
 Different from antibodies, nanobodies have only **three complementarity-determining regions (CDRs)** (hypervariable loops) whose sequence and conformation are altered to bind to different antigens.
 Another important feature of these molecules is that the highly conserved amino acids that are not par of the CDRs, namely the **framework regions (FRs)**, can play a role in the binding to the antigen.
-These interactions are thought to be non-specific and to occur because the absence of a light chain in the nanobody makes using the FRs to interact with the antigen more necessary to attain higher affinity.

 In this tutorial we will be working with the complex between a nanobody (1-2C7), and a fragment of the *Severe acute respiratory syndrome coronavirus 2* (SARS-CoV-2) Spike glycoprotein (PDB ID: [7x2m](https://www.ebi.ac.uk/pdbe/entry/pdb/7x2m){:target="_blank"}).